By: Tim H. Tanaka, Ph.D.

 - 1 Egg

 - Soy sauce (1 teaspoon)

 - Minced Onion (1/2)

 Mix all the ingredients.
 Take ‘bite-size’ amounts using a tablespoon and cook them in the hot pot for about 5 minutes (they float when almost done).

 - Place1.5 liter water in a large donabe pot (earthen or stew pot) and bring it to a boil.
 Add chicken wings and boil them on medium heat for 30 minutes.
 Skim off any foam that rises to the surface.
 (Add small amounts of water as needed to maintain initial volume.)

 - Add chicken thighs and continue to cook on medium heat.
 After 30 minutes, remove from heat and let it rest for another 30 minutes.
 Then move the pot to the dining table and place it on a portable gas stove (for indoor use).

 - Chicken and other ingredients are simmered on the portable stove.
 Eat chicken wings and thighs first, using separate small bowls and the dipping sauce.

 This dish is designed to be eaten as you cook.
 Do not place all the ingredients in at once (keep additional raw ingredients aside).
 Adjust heat and cooking time depending on the ingredients for nutrition and better tasting.
-Shorten the cooking time for ingredients like leafy vegetables, in order to preserve the texture and heat sensitive nutrients such as vitamin C. Please keep in mind that some foods actually increase the nutritional value and bioavailability with heat exposure.
-For example, the carotenoid content of carrots, is increase by cooking for a longer duration in boiled water.
+Shorten the cooking time for ingredients like leafy vegetables, in order to preserve the texture and heat-sensitive nutrients such as vitamin C. Please keep in mind that some foods actually increase the nutritional value and bioavailability with heat exposure.
+For example, the carotenoid content of carrots is increased by cooking for a longer duration in boiled water.